Shipping Autumn of 2021

 The Reliance Peach Tree emerged from a fruit tree breeding project at the Agricultural Extension Station in Durham, New Hampshire in the 1950s.
 It was a seedling of a tree that resulted from a cross between an extra-hardy Minnesota Peach Tree and a Peach variety from Meredith, New Hampshire.
 At five years old, the brand new tree got its first real test.
 In January of 1961, frigid weather descended upon the test plot, and the mercury fell to -25°F. For most of the Peach Trees, this was too much to take—their flower buds froze, and the crops were lost that year.
 However, the hardy little Reliance Peach bloomed nicely and produced a bushel of fruit that summer.

 Not only a practical addition to your landscape that will put food on your table, the Reliance Peach Tree is beautiful as well, offering up lovely pink Peach Tree blossoms in spring to decorate your garden.
-This petite tree can also be grown in a container to be used as a stylish accent for your patio, deck, or balcony.

 How to Grow